On $k$-jet field approximations to geodesic deviation equations

 \subsection{Acknowledgements}

-Ricardo Gallego Torrom\'e was financially supported by FAPESP (Brazil), process 2010/11934-6 and by a PNPD fellowship, CAPES (Brazil); Jonathan Gratus is grateful for the support provided by STFC (the Cockcroft Institute ST/G008248/1) and EPSRC (the Alpha-X project EP/J018171/1).
-The authors would like to acknowledge discussions with M. Dahl V. Perlick and M. Weilandt and to Prof. D. Bao for informing us about Shen and Zhou examples.
+R. G. T was financially supported by FAPESP (Brazil), process 2010/11934-6 and by PNPD-CAPES nº.
+2265/2011 (Brazil); J. G. is grateful for the support provided by STFC (the Cockcroft Institute ST/G008248/1 and ST/P002056/1) and EPSRC (the Alpha-X project EP/J018171/1 and EP/N028694/1).

 {}